SUCCESS STORY

 The challenge: when the buzz is huge and the experience can’t keep up, the queue explodes

-Boca Rosa Company began to operate 100% "in-house" from October of the previous year (and B2B in January).
-In June 2024, a live event generated a lot of revenue and expectations — and then came the combo that no one wants:
+Boca Rosa Company began operating 100% “solo” end-to-end starting in October of the previous year (and B2B in January).
+In June 2024, a livestream generated a lot of revenue and expectations — and then came the combo nobody wants:

 Integration issues and order updates

-Impact before AI (at the height of the crisis):
+Impact before AI (at the peak of the crisis):

 NPS 32